Posted By: Susan Rooke

 But there were two things I didn’t expect:

-• Our stroke of great good fortune in finding this particular piece of property, which came on the market at the precise time we were free to make an offer, and that . . .
+• Our good fortune in finding this particular piece of property, which came on the market at the precise time we were free to make an offer, and that . . .

-• Along with the land we would acquire a herd of Black Angus.
+• Along with the land we would acquire a tiny herd of Black Angus.

 Yes, we are cattle ranchers, ladies and gentlemen, even if we’re just small potatoes.
 We’re all kinds of official.
 We watch The American Rancher on Sundays.
 (Okay.
 Glen watches.)
 We have a sign at our front gate:

 It still surprises me that there are beeves on the land—our beeves—and once the sun goes down and the air cools a bit, they mosey out from under the trees, and emerge dripping from the stock tanks where they’ve soaked like benevolent black hippos, and then . . . they’re rambling all over the place.
 Amazing.

 Now, however, there’s a change coming that feels even bigger, and I still can’t come to grips with it, despite all the waiting, hoping and planning Glen and I have done since moving out here 13 months ago: We’re about to build our forever home.
 On the range.
 It has begun, and it’s exciting, but also fear-inducing.
 What bothers me isn’t the “home” part, or the “range” part.
 It’s the “forever” part.